 Chapter 11: Implications and Suggestions for Effective Teacher Collaboration for ELLs

-Bogum Yoon is Associate Professor of Literacy Education in the Department of Teaching, Learning, and Educational Leadership at State University of New York at Binghamton, USA.
+Bogum Yoon, Ph.D., is Professor of Literacy Education in the Department of Teaching, Learning, and Educational Leadership at the State University of New York at Binghamton, USA.